 - Market expansion: Through entering more rural markets through the Shakti initiative and by transforming from an unorganized sector to an organised one, the consumer goods market would further grow.

-- Consumer goods use rate awareness: Through ads / word of mouth / doctor recommendation, people becoming more conscious and aware of the use may result in a rise in the use rate of these items.
+- Consumer goods use price awareness: Through ads / word of mouth / doctor recommendation, people becoming more conscious and aware of the use.
+This may result in a rise in the usage of products.

 - Growing income levels: Because of a stable political situation, increased literacy rate and regulated inflation, people’s discretionary income rises, resulting in demand increases and their lifestyle changes.